 Arguably the world’s greatest heavyweight boxer of all time, Muhammad Ali, once famously said at a press conference: “I’m so fast that last night I turned off the light switch in my hotel room and was in bed before the room was dark.”

 Predictive analytics assures you that your product will be at the right place & time and the best price before your customer gets there.

-If scalability is important as retailers attempt to build stronger connections with customers, the ability to react faster to shifting demand in-season and increased supply chain risks is key.
-Customers have unprecedented ability to search and review any products they’d like to buy with more options open to them than ever before.
+If scalability is important as retailers attempt to build stronger connections with customers, the ability to react faster to shifting demand in season and increased supply chain risks is key.
+Customers have the unprecedented ability to search and review any products they’d like to buy with more options open to them than ever before.
 Ultimately many retailers will often compete on the fulfillment strategy.
 The more convenient of an experience they offer a customer, the bigger chance they will turn them into a loyal member of their brand.